 Boarding School Trauma and Boarding School Syndrome are achingly real.
 Some ex-boarders feel it more keenly than others.
 For them, neglect and mistreatment never felt right.
 Now in theirs 30s, 50s and 70s, it’s still gnawing at them; pulling them, and those around them, under on a regular basis.
 It’s been this way from that very first day – the day of the great betrayal when they were dropped off at boarding school by parents who genuinely believed that they were doing the right thing.
 Whether or not betrayal and trauma was already a part of a child’s life before they went to boarding school, they become fixtures of the life ahead; the building blocks of the wall.
 Surviving betrayal and trauma, especially as a child, entails normalising it.
 ‘Be a man’.
 Moving right along.
 Nothing to see here.
 Stiff-upper-lip employed at maximum available power at all times.
 Shame about those who feel more than the rest of us.
 Left to soldier on, they think there is something wrong with them that they are not able to flourish; that they suffer.
 But doesn’t this also describe so many Britons, regardless of whether or not they attended boarding school?
 Boarding School Trauma is the nation’s trauma.

-This work presents a challenging and unusual perspective for anyone, ex-boarder or otherwise, seeking to better unwrap the boarding experience, and by extension, the British experience.
+Boarding School: An Invitation to Dig Deeper, presents a challenging and unusual perspective for anyone, ex-boarder or otherwise, seeking to better unwrap the boarding experience, and by extension, the British experience.
 One of the ways in which this piece is different is that, to the extent that it succeeds, it approaches the subject from a place of compassion and non-judgment; not just for the sake of being nice (which isn’t a bad reason), but because of the recognition that, with our heart connections understandably compromised, we are functioning on systematic, ultra-rational auto-pilot.
 We don’t know that auto-pilot is engaged, and we’d really rather not know because its job is to fly as far away from our personal and collective pain as possible.
 Compassion and non-judgment because, regardless of our standing in society, we entertain the idea that deep down, surely, there is more to life than this dog-eat-dog existence.

 We are periodically presented with reckonings.
 Brexit is one such moment.
 There are and will be many others, within and without.
 The reckoning is scary because auto-pilot keeps disengaging.
 We keep being forced to take the wheel.
 In that, there is an opportunity.

-By delving into the topics of boarding school, boarding school trauma, addiction, ridicule, colonialism, party politics, the military, Africa, media and racism; as well as exploring the lives of Boris Johnson, Princess Diana, Tony Blair, JK Rowling, Harry Patch, David Cameron, Winston Churchill, Roald Dahl, The Football Hooligan, Prince Charles, Donald Trump, The British Soldier, Theresa May and the Queen, among others, Brexit: An Invitation to Dig Deeper, not only reveals the historic and destructive patterns that govern every aspect of British life, but lays out an evolutionary road-map for how Britons can find the courage to consciously disengage auto-pilot and chart a more humane and productive course.
+By delving into the topics of boarding school, boarding school trauma, addiction, ridicule, colonialism, party politics, the military, Africa, media and racism; as well as exploring the lives of Boris Johnson, Princess Diana, Tony Blair, JK Rowling, Harry Patch, David Cameron, Winston Churchill, Roald Dahl, The Football Hooligan, Prince Charles, Donald Trump, The British Soldier, Theresa May and the Queen, among others, Boarding School: An Invitation to Dig Deeper, not only reveals the historic and destructive patterns that govern every aspect of British life, but lays out an evolutionary road-map for how Britons can find the courage to consciously disengage auto-pilot and chart a more humane and productive course.